mk12/mini-pinions/notes.md

 > The first and last points in a series of `curveVertex()` lines will be used to guide the beginning and end of a the curve.
 A minimum of four points is required to draw a tiny curve between the second and third points.

 I spent the next while getting the transformations to work.
 It took a bit of trial and error, and I eventually discovered that Processing transformations are applied in reverse order, just like in OpenGL (it is because it uses column-major matrices, apparently).
 Here you can see the some of the critical research that went into the development of the transformations.
-This rare specimen possesses exception poise, for a sketch.
+This rare specimen possesses exceptional poise, for a sketch.
 I will let the drawing speak for itself:

 ![](images/transformations.jpg)